 The laws surrounding car accidents and reporting requirements vary from state to state and, while some states always require a police report, Texas only requires drivers to file reports if there has been property damage over $1000 or an injury or death has occurred.
-Nevertheless, there are many reasons why filing a police report is a good idea after any accident.
+Nevertheless, there are many reasons why filing a police report is a good idea after an accident.

-Not only will getting a report help you document any damage or evidence from the scene of the crash, it will also give you the peace of mind of knowing you did everything you could to get an objective report and protect yourself after your accident.
+Not only will getting a report help you document any damage or evidence from the scene of the crash, but it will also give you the peace of mind of knowing you did everything you could to get an objective report and protect yourself after your accident.

 Why Reporting Your Accident Is Such an Important Step

 When a car accident occurs, it can leave victims confused and shaken for some time.
-On top of the stress of dealing with the incident on the scene, many victims also find themselves struggling with physical pain, medical bills, insurance issues and more.
+On top of the stress of dealing with the incident on the scene, many victims also find themselves struggling with physical pain, medical bills, insurance issues, and more.
 When it comes to receiving compensation after a crash, certain evidence is crucial to proving one’s claims and receiving the funds necessary to cover related losses.
 With an official accident report, this proof is much easier to provide.

 The following are just some of the ways a thorough accident report can be beneficial for Houston area crash victims and their families: